scribbletune/scribbletune.com/_pages/installation.md

 ### Installation

-Scribbletune can be used in the browser along with Tone.js, within the Max for Live development environment OR as a Node.js module to export MIDI files from the terminal.
+Scribbletune can be used in the browser along with Tone.js OR as a Node.js module to export MIDI files from the terminal.

 #### Browser